redis/redis-doc/topics/performance-on-cpu.md

 #### Visualizing the recorded profile information using Flame Graphs

 [Flame graphs](http://www.brendangregg.com/flamegraphs.html) allow for a quick and accurate visualization of frequent code-paths.
-They can be generated using [Brendan Greg] open source programs on [github](https://github.com/brendangregg/FlameGraph), which create interactive SVGs from folded stack files.
+They can be generated using Brendan Greg's open source programs on [github](https://github.com/brendangregg/FlameGraph), which create interactive SVGs from folded stack files.

-Specifically for perf we need to convert the generate perf.data into the captured stacks, and fold each of then into single lines.
+Specifically, for perf we need to convert the generated perf.data into the captured stacks, and fold each of them into single lines.
-You can then render the on CPU flame graph with:
+You can then render the on-CPU flame graph with:

     perf script > redis.perf.stacks
     stackcollapse-perf.pl redis.perf.stacks > redis.folded.stacks
     flamegraph.pl redis.folded.stacks > redis.svg

-By default perf script will generate a perf.data file in the current working directory.
+By default, perf script will generate a perf.data file in the current working directory.
 See the [perf script](https://linux.die.net/man/1/perf-script.html) documention for advanced usage.

-See [FlameGraph usage options](https://github.com/brendangregg/FlameGraph#options) for more advanced  Stack trace visualizations ( like the differential one ).
+See [FlameGraph usage options](https://github.com/brendangregg/FlameGraph#options) for more advanced stack trace visualizations (like the differential one).

 #### Archiving and sharing recorded profile information

-So that analysis of perf.data contents can be possible on other machine than the one in which collection happened, you need to export along with the perf.data file all object files with build-ids found in the record data file.
+So that analysis of the perf.data contents can be possible on another machine than the one in which collection happened, you need to export along with the perf.data file all object files with build-ids found in the record data file.
 This can be easily done with the help of [perf-archive.sh](https://github.com/torvalds/linux/blob/master/tools/perf/perf-archive.sh) script: